GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 #  4. Attach Azure Machine Learning to existing AKS Cluster and deploy the model image

     -In Staging / Development  use ACI
     -In Production use AKS
        Option 1: Create a new AKS Cluster
-    Option 2: Use existing AKS Cluster
+       Option 2: Connect to an existing AKS cluster

-# Connect to an existing AKS cluster in your workspace
+# Connect to an existing AKS cluster
   ```
 from azureml.core.compute import AksCompute, ComputeTarget